sones/sones/readme.txt

 this is the readme file of the sones GraphDB Open Source Edition version 1.1 - Last updated on 30th of June 2010 (C) sones GmbH 2007 - 2010

-The sones is an object-ori­en­tated graph data storage for a large amount of highly con­nected semi-struc­tured data in a dis­trib­uted envi­ron­ment.
-In con­trast to clas­si­cal rela­tional but also purely object ori­en­tated data­bases
-this implies two very impor­tant con­se­quences: First its main focus is no longer the data, objects or ver­tices itself, but their (type-safe) inter­con­nec­tions or edges.
-This means we are inter­ested in the name of an user within a large scale social net­work, but we are much more inter­ested to know which films his friends-friends watched last sum­mer and thought that they were amaz­ing.
-In the near future we will pro­vide a large frame­work of graph algo­rithms for these prob­lems and usage scenarios.
+The sones is an object-orientated graph data storage for a large amount of highly connected semi-structured data in a distributed environment.
+In contrast to classical relational but also purely object orientated databases this implies two very important consequences: First its main focus is no longer the data, objects or vertices itself, but their (type-safe) interconnections or edges.
+This means we are interested in the name of an user within a large scale social network, but we are much more interested to know which films his friends-friends watched last summer and thought that they were amazing.
+In the near future we will provide a large framework of graph algorithms for these problems and usage scenarios.

 To build this package you want to follow the instructions on: